swang2016/dune-lt/README.md

 # dune-lt

 A dlt source that uses [DLT (Data Load Tool)](https://dlthub.com/docs/intro) to extract data from [Dune Analytics](https://dune.com/) queries and load into your destination of [choice](https://dlthub.com/docs/dlt-ecosystem/destinations/).
 In the examples shown in this repo, we use DuckDB and Snowflake as the destination.
 Jump to the [Example Usage: DuckDB](#example-usage-duckdb) and [Example Usage: Snowflake](#example-usage-snowflake) sections to see how to use the source.

+This repo also includes code from this blog post: [Dune LT: A DLT Source for Extracting and Loading Blockchain Data from Dune's REST API](https://medium.com/@steven_wang/dune-lt-a-dlt-source-for-extracting-and-loading-blockchain-data-from-dunes-rest-api-384e06ee884a)

 This source allows you to: